pierreprinetti/newday/README.md

 ## How

-Bullet reads from stdin and writes to stdout.
+Newday reads from stdin and writes to stdout.

-With `bullet` in your `$PATH`, type in vim:
+With `newday` in your `$PATH`, type in vim:

 ```
-:%!bullet
+:%!newday
 ```